PhilChodrow/UCLA-website/index.md

 # About

+**I am moving!** I'll be joining the [Department of Computer Science](https://www.middlebury.edu/academics/cs) at [Middlebury College](https://www.middlebury.edu/#story645114) starting next fall.

-I am a Hedrick Visiting Assistant Adjunct Professor in the Department of Mathematics at UCLA, where I am mentored by Mason Porter.
+I am currently a Hedrick Visiting Assistant Adjunct Professor in the Department of Mathematics at UCLA, where I am mentored by Mason Porter.
 My interests include network science, nonlinear dynamics, applied probability, and machine learning.
 In [my research](/research), I build principled tools for studying the structure and dynamics of complex, networked systems.
 Recently, I've been thinking about spectral properties of hypergraphs, dominance hierarchies in biosocial systems, and nonlinear opinion dynamics on graphs.

 I am a passionate educator, enthusiastic about evidence-based pedagogy, student-centered design, and inclusion in the classroom.
 I [teach subjects](/teaching) including data science, mathematical network science, applied probability, and computing.
 I am a member of the Gold '21 Cohort of [MAA Project NeXT](https://www.maa.org/programs-and-communities/professional-development/project-next), a professional development program for teacher-scholars in mathematics.